ajeetraina/dhi-sample-demos/mongo-exporter/guides/guides.md

 ### Basic MongoDB Exporter instance

+Before you run a MongoDB Exporter instance, ensure that you have MongoDB database instance up and running on your system.
 Run the following command and replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.

 ```
+# 1. Create network
+docker network create mongo-monitoring

+# 2. Start MongoDB DHI
 docker run -d \
+  --name mongodb \
+  --platform linux/amd64 \
+  --network mongo-monitoring \
+  <your-namespace>/dhi-mongodb:8-debian13-dev \
+  --bind_ip_all

+# Wait for MongoDB to be ready
+echo "Waiting for MongoDB to start..."
+sleep 15

+# Verify MongoDB is running
+docker exec mongodb mongosh --eval "db.version()"

+# 3. Start MongoDB Exporter DHI
+docker run -d \
   --name mongodb-exporter \
+  --network mongo-monitoring \
   -p 9216:9216 \
-  <your-namespace>/dhi-mongodb-exporter:<tag> \
+  <your-namespace>/dhi-mongodb-exporter:0.47.1-debian13 \
-  --mongodb.uri=mongodb://localhost:27017
+  --mongodb.uri=mongodb://mongodb:27017

+# Wait for exporter to connect
+sleep 5

+# 4. Verify it's working
+curl -s http://localhost:9216/metrics | grep mongodb_up
+# Expected output: mongodb_up{cluster_role="mongod"} 1
 ```

-**Note:** This assumes MongoDB is running on `localhost`.
-If your MongoDB instance is on a different host, replace `localhost` with the appropriate hostname or IP address.
+**Note:** This assumes that you have already mirrored the MongoDB DHI image repository from the catalog to your organization.
+MongoDB DHI requires the `--bind_ip_all` flag to accept connections from other containers.
+The `--bind_ip_all` flag makes MongoDB DHI container listen on 0.0.0.0 (all network interfaces).

 ### MongoDB Exporter with authentication